 Match all selected

 Click Match All Selected if you have selected a group of records manually or created a selection set based on a custom query and need to match all of the selected records to a single candidate.
 For example, a group of records contains the same wrong city or postal code and you want to match them all to the same candidate at once.
 Using Match All Selected speeds up the process of rematching your geocoded feature class.

 Select Add or Modify Locator from the Locators drop-down menu to attempt rematching with a different locator.
 When you select this option, the Rematch Addresses pane requires you to map the fields from your table to the new locator, save your changes, and then return to the main view of the Rematch Addresses pane to view available candidates.

 Note:Once you have added a new locator to the Rematch Addresses pane and mapped fields, that locator remains in the Locators drop-down for the remainder of your rematch session.
 These locators and field mappings are not saved if you save your project and exit the application, and you are required to add the locator and map fields again if you do so.

 Select Add or Modify Locator from the Locators drop-down menu to modify the geocoding options of any locator you want to use for rematching.

 Only the geocoding options that are supported for a given locator are displayed.
 Modifying the geocoding settings does not change the original settings in the locator.
 As a result, any geocoding settings that you modify are not saved if you save your project and exit the application, and you will be required to modify geocoding options again if you do so.

 Save your edits

 When you finish matching unmatched addresses and reviewing and rematching matched or tied addresses, save your edits to make sure all of your changes are saved to your geocoded feature class.
-Both the updates to the table and to the points in the feature class will be saved.
+Updates to both the table and the points in the feature class will be saved.
 To save, click the Save Edits button in the lower portion of the Rematch Addresses pane.
 You can then close the pane.